 VIDEO Sandra Wachter - The Theory of Artificial Immutability: Protecting Algorithmic Groups under Anti-Discrimination Law

-As part of our Distinguished Fellow Program, Prof. Sandra Wachter of the Oxford Internet Institute will be presenting her work on Discrimination and AI.
+As part of our Distinguished Fellow Program, Prof. Sandra Wachter of the Oxford Internet Institute presented her work on Discrimination and AI.

 Artificial intelligence is increasingly used to make life-changing decisions, including about who is successful with their job application and who gets into university.
 To do this, AI often creates groups that haven’t previously been used by humans.
 Many of these groups are not covered by non-discrimination law (e.g., ‘dog owners’ or ‘sad teens’), and some of them are even incomprehensible to humans (e.g., people classified by how fast they scroll through a page or by which browser they use).